 Placing plywood or boards beneath the dumpster can greatly reduce the risk of damage to concrete or asphalt caused by the weight of the load.

-Plan to put down the plywood at the dumpster placement area before the driver arrives to drop it off.
+If the dumpster company doesn't provide the ground protection (uncommon), put down plywood at the dumpster placement area before the driver arrives to drop it off.